 Soy's claim to fame is that it's a supposedly safe alternative to animal byproducts such as milk.
 The U.S. Food and Drug Administration has concluded that "soy protein included in a diet low in saturated fat and cholesterol may reduce the risk of CHD [chronic heart disease] by lowering blood cholesterol levels."
 Because of this, actions have been taken to add soy to everything from school lunches to baby formulas.

-So soy milk should be a great addition to your diet, right?
+So, now you're thinking, "soy milk should be a great addition to my diet, right?"

-Unfortunately, the long-term results are not conclusive.
+Unfortunately, I believe that soy milk is much worse than conventional cow's milk.
 Although the idea of substituting milk with soy milk is a great concept, the effect on your body can be less than kind.

 And the effects on men's health are downright scary.
-Studies show that in animals - specifically male rats - the outcome can be downright unnatural.
 Because of its plant estrogen, soy can cause abnormal growth of breast cells in males, known unflatteringly in the general parlance as "man boobs."
 And, according to Men's Health, a Harvard study published last year in the journal Human Reproduction also found a strong association between men's consumption of soy foods and decreased sperm counts.
 These effects can be emasculating, both physically and psychologically.

 As a mother, this research is alarming.
 I don't think many people would want to risk compromising the health of their families simply to avoid cow milk.
 Luckily, there are plenty of healthy alternatives to soy milk.